Approach to Cardiac Arrest

-You defibrillated your patient once with a monophasic defibrillator at 360J.
+You defibrillate your patient once with a biphasic defibrillator at 200J.
 How should you proceed?

-ACLS currently recommends that only 1 shock is delivered which changed from their previous recommendations of 3 shocks.
-CPR starting with compressions should be immediately initiated after the shock without performing a pulse or rhythm check for 2 minutes (5 cycles) of CPR.
+CPR should be resumed immediately after the shock, and the next pulse/rhythm check should occur after 2 minutes (or 5 cycles) of CPR.
 In patients without an advanced airway, each cycle consists of 30 compressions and 2 ventilations.
-After 2 minutes of CPR, the rhythm should be rechecked, but the interruption in CPR should not exceed 10 seconds.
+After 2 minutes of CPR, the pulse and rhythm should be rechecked, but the interruption in CPR should not exceed 10 seconds.

-You cannot palpate a pulse and are given the following rhythm strip.
+You cannot palpate a pulse within 5 seconds and you see the following rhythm strip.
 What should you do next?

-The rhythm strip demonstrates ventricular fibrillation (VF).
-The patient should be immediately shocked with the same amount of energy used previously.
-CPR should again be initiated immediately after the shock is delivered and should continue for 2 minutes.
-Once IV/IO access has been established, epinephrine 1mg should be administered every 3 to 5 minutes or vasopressin 40 U may be substituted one time for the first or second dose of epinephrine.
+The rhythm strip demonstrates VF.
+The patient should be immediately defibrillated.
+CPR should be again resumed immediately after the shock is delivered and continue for 2 minutes.
+Once IV/IO access has been established, epinephrine 1mg should be administered every 3 to 5 minutes.
 You should continue CPR for 2 minutes until the pulse and rhythm is checked again.
 If the patient remains in VF, you should consider giving antiarrhythmics including amiodarone or lidocaine.
 Magnesium may be given for torsades de pointes.

 Despite the above interventions, the patient remains pulseless.
 The next rhythm check reveals the following rhythm: